BimberLab/DISCVRSeq/README.md

 ## Docker

-By popular demand, DISCVR-seq releases are available as docker images, via [GitHub Container Registry]().
+By popular demand, DISCVR-seq releases are available as docker images, via [GitHub Container Registry](https://github.com/BimberLab/DISCVRSeq/packages/).
 We recommend using a specific release, which you can do using tags:

 ```

 # Pull specific version:
 docker pull ghcr.io/bimberlab/discvrseq:release1.20

-# Run:
+# Running the container will automatically run DISCVRseq (equivalent to java -jar DISCVRseq.jar ...):
 docker run ghcr.io/bimberlab/discvrseq:release1.20 --list

 ```